aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 ### To build and run in the Docker container:
 1. Start the Desktop Docker
-2. In the game directory's command line, edit script access, compile and run:
+2. In the game directory's command line, enable script access, compile and run:
     * chmod +x ./play_DockerMM.sh
     * ./play_DockerMM.sh
 3. Check data: